Table of Contents

 Other Notable Mountain Airports

-- Mariscal Sucre International Airport (UIO), Quito, Ecuador – At 9,228 feet (2,813 meters), it is one of the highest major airports.
-The thin air severely limits payload, and aircraft must use reduced thrust at high density altitudes.
-Runway 18/36 is equipped with a Category II ILS to handle frequent cloud cover from the Andes.
+- Mariscal Sucre International Airport (UIO), Quito, Ecuador – Positioned at 9,228 feet (2,813 meters) above sea level, it ranks among the world's highest major airports.
+The thin Andean air significantly limits aircraft payload capacity and engine performance, requiring meticulous performance planning.
+Runway 18/36 features a Category II Instrument Landing System to accommodate frequent cloud cover and low visibility conditions typical of the Andes.

 Airports Near Coastlines